AlissonSteffens/image-obscure/README.md

-# image-obscure
+# image-obscurer

-Encrypt and Decrypt jpg files, so they are safe
+Terminal based program that Encrypt and Decrypt jpg files, so they are safe.